 - One third of those believe their workplace environment contributed to their mental health symptoms.

-- 20% of respondents have voluntarily left roles in the past for mental health reasons.
-(Note: this number jumps to 50% and 75% for Millennials and Gen Z-ers respectively.)
+- 20% of respondents had voluntarily left roles in the past for mental health reasons.
+This number jumps to 50% among Millennials and 75% of Gen Z-ers when taking into account leaving due to mental health issues both voluntary and involuntary.

 - 85% believe that company culture should support mental health in the form of trainings, information, and an open culture around mental health.